The beautiful sunny beach town, Santa Cruz, CA

 We’re happy that we have an adoption-friendly community to offer our child!
 We have close friends who have either been adopted, adopted their children, or are birth/first mothers themselves, and we are blessed with the benefit of all of their perspectives.
 We’re also looking forward to play-dates with the adopted children of our friends and to create a supportive network with them that normalizes adoption for all of our children.

 Regan is able to be a stay-at-home parent for at least the ﬁrst year and then will work part-time from home.
 Dave is able to take at least 6 months off to start.
 After that, he will be able to work a four-day work week, so we will both have lots of time to spend with this little one.
+We will both be working from home.

 For fun, she enjoys going hiking, swimming, reading, hosting game nights, dancing (mostly around the house these days), and tackling new recipes.
 In the winter, she pulls out her knitting projects, and some lucky relative gets a new hat or scarf that Christmas!